therealtimex/aci/CONTRIBUTING.md

 ## Getting in Touch

-Before starting work on a contribution, especially for larger features or changes, we kindly request that you first get in touch with the core team by emailing <team@aipolabs.xyz>.
+Before starting work on a contribution, especially for larger features or changes, we kindly request that you first get in touch with the core team by emailing <support@aipolabs.xyz>.
 This helps us coordinate efforts, provide guidance, and ensure your contribution aligns with the project's roadmap.

 ## How to Contribute